dlobba/lwb-cc2538/README.md

 ## Deployment on the Zoul platform

-Here it is detailed the process required for flashing the code (the **glossy-test** app is considered) for the Zoul platform.
+Here it is detailed the process required for flashing the code (the **glossy-test** app is considered) to the Zoul platform.

-This guide consider the use of Debian 9 unstable (Buster).
+This guide considers the use of Debian 9 unstable (Buster).

-This overview describes the flasing process only, it is therefore assumed that the correct condifuration for the node deployment, or any other change, to be already performed.
+This overview describes the flashing process only, it is therefore assumed that the correct configuration for the node deployment, or any other change, to be already performed.

 ![An image of a Zoul platform device.](./doc/img/zoul.jpg)